-On July 20, 2016, the EU's revised "foods for specific groups" rules set out in European Parliament and Council Regulation 609/2013 became applicable.
+The EU's "foods for specific groups" rules are set out in Regulation (EU) 609/2013.
 Its scope is limited to infant formula, follow-on formula, processed cereal-based food and baby food, food for special medical purposes and total diet replacement for weight control.
 Pictures of infants are not allowed on the packaging of formula and no text or pictures may idealize its use.

-Commission Delegated Regulation 2016/127 lays down the specific compositional and information requirements for infant formula and follow-on formula and as regards requirements on information relating to infant and young child feeding.

-Commission Delegated Regulation 2016/128 lays down the specific compositional and information requirements for food for special medical purposes.
+- Commission Delegated Regulation 2016/127 lays down the specific compositional and information requirements for infant formula and follow-on formula and as regards requirements on information relating to infant and young child feeding. - Commission Delegated Regulation 2016/128 lays down the specific compositional and information requirements for food for special medical purposes. - Commission Delegated Regulation 2017/1798 lays down the specific compositional and information requirements for total diet replacement for weight control.
+It also sets out specific compositional and labeling requirements as well as a notification procedure under which food business operators are required to send copies of their product labels to the competent authority of each Member State where the product will be marketed.
+For more information see GAIN report "The Skinny on New EU Rules for Weight Loss Products."

-Foods that no longer fall within the scope of Regulation 609/2013, such as meal replacements and lowcalorie cereal bars, are regarded as "normal" foods and must comply with the EU's horizontal food labeling rules.
-For more information see Section VI-E "Dietetic Foods".
+Foods that do not fall within the scope of Regulation 609/2013, such as meal replacements and lowcalorie cereal bars, are regarded as "normal" foods and must comply with the EU's horizontal food labeling rules.
+For more information see Section VI-E "Dietetic Foods."

 As a rule, labeling requirements set out in the FIC Regulation also apply to food categories covered under regulation 609/2013.
-However, given the specific nature of the products covered, regulation

-609/2013 introduces additional labeling requirements and derogations from the FIC Regulation.
-For detailed information on the new dietetic food rules see GAIN report "New EU Rules on Dietetic Foods", complemented by GAIN report "New EU Rules on Dietetic Foods - Update" and the Commission's website at http://ec.europa.eu/food/safety/labelling_nutrition/special_groups_food_en.
+However, given the specific nature of the products covered, regulation 609/2013 introduces additional labeling requirements and derogations from the FIC Regulation.
+For detailed information on the new dietetic food rules see GAIN report "New EU Rules on Dietetic Foods," complemented by GAIN report "New EU Rules on Dietetic Foods - Update" and the Commission's website at http://ec.europa.eu/food/safety/labelling_nutrition/special_groups_food_en.

 Food for sportspeople does not fall within the scope of Regulation 609/2013.
 A Commission report on food and beverages labeled specifically for sportspeople concluded there is no need for specific EU-harmonized provisions as existing horizontal EU food rules already provide an adequate legal framework for these products.
 Before the adoption of Regulation 609/2013, certain Member States required the notification of sports food as a special use food.
 U.S. exporters should check with their importers whether re-notification may be necessary.
-For more information see GAIN report "New EU Rules for Sports Food".
+For more information see GAIN report "New EU Rules for Sports Food."